 The electric kick scooter pilot project provides an opportunity for participating communities and the B.C. government to research, test and evaluate the safety and efficiency of electric kick scooters in supporting expanded active transportation networks and CleanBC.

 Currently, the following participating pilot project communities may enact bylaws to allow for use of electric kick scooters on roads in their communities:

 - District of West Vancouver

-Local communities interested in joining the electric kick scooter pilot project can contact us to find out more.
+New applications are still being accepted for the electric kick scooter pilot project.
+Local communities interested in joining the pilot project can contact us to find out more.

 Please contact the pilot communities for further information on the status of their bylaws.